Orteko/rcubevacation/README.txt

 In either case it then downloads the .vacation.msg file that contains both message body and subject.
-If .vacation.msg cannot be found, it uses the default body and subject as defined in 'config.inc.php'.
+If .vacation.msg cannot be found, it uses the default body and subject as defined in 'config.ini'.

 Requirements for using this driver:
 - A working FTP-server that allows users to login to their $HOME directory.